syncfusion-content/uwp-docs/uwp/Radial-Menu/Populating-Items.md

 ### Command Path

-CommandPath property of the SfRadialMenu can be used to bind the command in the business object to the SfRadialMenu item when items are populated using data binding.
+CommandPath property of the UWP Radial Menu can be used to bind the command in the business object to the UWP Radial Menu item when items are populated using data binding.

 {% highlight xaml %}